 What Costs Must Be Paid at Home Closing?

-- Real estate lawyer.
-Legal fees for the home sale are usually around $500.
+- Real estate lawyer: Legal fees for the home sale are usually around $500.

-- Land transfer tax.
-This is typically a percentage of the purchase price.
+- Land transfer tax: This is typically a percentage of the purchase price.

-- Provincial sales tax on the mortgage default insurance.
-This amount varies by province.
+- Provincial sales tax on the mortgage default insurance: This amount varies by province.

-In addition to the closing costs, the home buyer must also pay the rest of their down payment, less the deposit.
-The down payment is generally 5% for the first $500,000, and 10% for everything over $500,000.
+In addition to the closing costs, the home buyer must pay the rest of their down payment, less the deposit.
+The down payment is generally 5% for the first $500,000 and 10% for everything over $500,000.
 The home buyer may also need to pay costs throughout the purchase process.
 The home inspection and home appraisal process, for example, are both costs that are generally incurred before home closing.

 What Can You Do to Prepare for Home Closing?